Let’s be honest, a lot of us move abroad for financial reasons. We want to earn more money than we can back home.

 More than 320 international companies participated in the survey covering 170 countries and over 10 000 international workers.

 The survey ranked the countries by total expatriate package costs that companies offer to an average expat middle manager.
-An expatriate benefit package includes a salary, benefits that a company provides to its expat workers (housing, education, relocation costs, medical insurance, etc.) and taxes that expats have to pay in their chosen country.
+An expatriate benefits package includes a salary, benefits that a company provides to its expat workers (housing, education, relocation costs, medical insurance, etc.) and taxes that expats have to pay in their chosen country.

 Best Countries to Work in for Highest Expat Benefit Packages